A High-Order Scheme for Image Segmentation via a modified Level-Set method: Image segmentation via a modified LS method

 which is the trivial case with the function $d(v)=v$ and also for $d(v)$ given by the previous definition \eqref{distance_gen}.
 In fact, using the inverse function theorem, we have

 with $w$ such that $\overline v_0(w)=v$.
 Moreover, recalling the definition (\ref{u0_simm_circ}), we can compute

-and then it is enough to consider $(x,y)$ such that $w=\sqrt{x^2+y^2}$. \begin{remark} From a numerical point of view, the equations (\ref{eq_dpu})-(\ref{eq_dpu_2}) give two different ways to compute the velocity at each time step.
-If we prefer to compute the function $d(v)$ analytically, through the knowledge of the initial condition $v_0$, we have to use (\ref{eq_dpu_2}), whereas if we prefer to compute $d(v)$ independently on $v_0$ we can use, for example, a numerical integration for

-where the integral is taken on the projected characteristic $z(s)$.
-The latter choice would probably produce an even more stable scheme, assuming to be able to compute an accurate approximation of \eqref{eq_du}. \end{remark} Thanks to the previous computations, we reached a good understanding of the nature of the evolution given by (\ref{eq:HJ_eikonal})-(\ref{eq_new_vel}), but we still have not justified the main motivation that led us to define (\ref{eq_new_vel}), that is to make all the level sets of $v$ evolve according to the same law.
+and then it is enough to consider $(x,y)$ such that $w=\sqrt{x^2+y^2}$.
+From a numerical point of view, we compute the function $d(v)$ analytically, by using \eqref{eq_dpu_2} that exploits our knowledge of the initial condition $v_0$, e.g. given by \eqref{u0_simm_circ}.
+Thanks to the previous computations, we reached a good understanding of the nature of the evolution given by (\ref{eq:HJ_eikonal})-(\ref{eq_new_vel}), but we still have not justified the main motivation that led us to define (\ref{eq_new_vel}), that is to make all the level sets of $v$ evolve according to the same law.
 More precisely, we have to show that, if we consider the evolution of two points on the same characteristic but on two different level sets, say the $0$-level set $z^0(s)$ and a generic level set $z^\ell(s)$, then their relative distance (along the characteristic) does not change during the evolution.
 This fact would imply that, if we choose the level sets of $v_0$ to be such that